+Sancti In the u

-In the use of sanctions, children learn from experience to expect fair and consistently applied punishments which differentiate between serious and minor offences.
-Sanctions are applied consistently by all staff, but with the provision for flexibility to take account of individual circumstances.
+es.
+Sanctions are applied consistently by all staff, but

+with the provision for flexibility to take account of individual circumstances.
 We have an agreed system of sanctions to register disapproval of unacceptable behaviour.
 Responses range from polite reminders to permanent exclusion, and are intended to:

-- Provide clarity and consistency of suitable responses. - Minimise disruption to others especially teaching and learning time. - Provide every opportunity for children to correct their own behaviour, make sensible choices and prevent further sanctions being applied. - Allow early involvement of parents, senior leaders, the SENCO or outside agencies. - Do everything reasonably possible to avoid exclusion from school.
+- Provide clarity and consistency of suitable responses. - Minimise disruption to others especially teaching and learning time. - Provide every opportunity for children to correct their own behaviour, make sensible choices and prevent further sanctions being applied. - Allow early involvement of parents, Key Stage Leaders, the SENCO or outside agencies. - Do everything reasonably possible to avoid exclusion from school.